sstraus/SettingsSentry/README.md

 ### Configuration Files

-All configuration files are stored in the `./configs` folder.
+All configuration files are stored in the `configs` folder.
 Below is an example of a configuration file named `{name}.cfg`:

 ```ini